hc-picasso/Notes/INIFAP.agreement.17-01-2022.md

 - INIFAP obligations (deliverables) will be updated as the te

 ## Conclusions
-- For the author rights, easiest way I see is **trusting** that they will do as we have agreed by word and the 'OCTAVA' clause, just add 'licencing'.
+- For the author rights, easiest way I see is **trusting** that they will do as we have agreed by word and the 'OCTAVA' clause, just add 'licencing' and 'specified in the technical annex'.

-  git config --global user.email "you@example.com"
-  git config --global user.name "Your Name"